-In the Master's course of study in Electrical Engineering, Information Technology, and Computer Engineering students can choose from among eight specializations: energy engineering, information and communication technology, computer engineering, system engineering and automation, biomedical engineering, and the Englisch-language specializations communications engineering, electrical power engineering and micro- and nanoelectronics.
+In the English-taught Master's course of study in Electrical Engineering, Information Technology, and Computer Engineering students can choose from among six specializations: Electrical Power Engineering, Communications Engineering, Computer Engineering, Micro- and Nanoelectronics, Biomedical Systems Engineering, Systems and Automation.

-Students with strong performance can participate in the T.I.M.E. double Master's program, which is offered in collaboration with renowned partner universities in France, Sweden, the Czech Republic, Spain, and Japan.
+Top-performing students can participate in the T.I.M.E. double Master's program, which is offered in collaboration with renowned partner universities in Spain, France, Sweden, Poland, the Czech Republic, Russia, Japan, Taiwan and Brazil.

-Students, who enjoy teaching, can switch to the Faculty's teacher training Master's courses of study with extra requirements.
+Students who enjoy teaching can switch to the Faculty's teacher training Master's courses of study provided they fulfill any additional requirements.

-Students can also continue their studies – possible with adjustments during Bachelor's studies and extra requirements – in RWTH's interdisciplinary Master's courses of study, such as Automation Engineering, Sustainable Energy Supply, or Biomedical Engineering.
+Students can also continue their studies – possibly with adjustments during their Bachelor's studies and provided they meet possible additional requirements – in RWTH's interdisciplinary Master's courses of study, such as Automation Engineering, Sustainable Energy Supply, or Biomedical Engineering.

 Regulations that apply for all Bachelor and Master courses of study as well as detailed information about the necessary documentation of required language skills can be found in RWTH’s Comprehensive Examination Regulation.
 Examination regulations are only published in German as they are legally binding.

 Subject Specific Exam Regulations regulate academic goals, the course of study layout, and exam procedures.
 The appendix to the regulations contains the description of the modules, from which the course of study is composed.